Recognition of Prior Learning

 It is important that you include with your application copies of official academic transcripts (not individual results notices or web downloads) showing the completion of your studies and the grades achieved.

-When you receive an offer of admission letter into a course, you will also be notified of what credit has been awarded.
+When you receive an offer of admission into a course, you will be notified of what credit has been awarded or if further steps are required to finalise your credit assessment.

 A standard subject at CSU has 8 credit points.
 This equates to roughly 140-160 hours of work for a student.
 A standard study load for a student is 32 points, or four 8 point subjects, per session.